Italophilia: Age of Enlightenment and the Romantic Movement

+Romanticism coincided with some ideas of the Risorgimento, the patriotic movement that brought Italy political unity and freedom from foreign domination.
+Italian writers embraced Romanticism in the early 19th century.
+The time of Italy's rebirth was heralded by the poets Vittorio Alfieri, Ugo Foscolo, and Giacomo Leopardi.
+The works by Alessandro Manzoni, the leading Italian Romantic, are a symbol of the Italian unification for their patriotic message and because of his efforts in the development of the modern, unified Italian language; his novel The Betrothed was the first Italian historical novel to glorify Christian values of justice and Providence, and it is generally ranked among the masterpieces of world literature.
+This novel is a fundamental milestone in the development of the modern, unified Italian language.

 Italian universities and medical schools attracted students and scholars from across Europe.
 Some historical figures who made a large impact on science, including Copernicus and Harvey, were educated in Italy.

 At the end of the eighteenth century, Italiophilia was not uncommon among the founders of the United States, and some of the creators of the U.S. Constitution, such as Thomas Jefferson and Benjamin Franklin, looked to Roman models upon which to base the American systems of government and law.
 The founding fathers were also interested in Renaissance political thinkers and humanists like Machiavelli, and how Italian republics functioned.
 Jefferson was among the most conspicuous of the early American Italophiles.
 He was especially impressed with Italian architecture, and based the design of his Virginia residence, Monticello, on prints by Palladio, the 16th-century Italian architect.
-The Jefferson Memorial in Washington DC, erected in honor of Jefferson, is a neo-Palladian imitation of the Pantheon in Rome.
+The Jefferson Memorial in Washington DC, erected in honour of Jefferson, is a neo-Palladian imitation of the Pantheon in Rome.
 The Palladian style of architecture appears elsewhere in the U.S. Capital, and the White House itself was inspired by it.
 (Congressional Resolution n.
-259 of 6 December 2010 recognized Palladio as Father of American Architecture.)
+259 of 6 December 2010 recognized Palladio as the Father of American Architecture.)

 The influence of Italian culture and artistry during this era is expressed by Luigi Barzini:

 In addition to the Philhellene movement, the young English Romantic poets of the early 19th century were also deeply drawn to Italy and its rich culture and history.
 John Keats' poem Isabella, or the Pot of Basil was directly inspired by a story in Giovanni Bocaccio's Decameron.
 Percy Bysshe Shelley's The Cenci is a retelling of the life of the 16th-century Italian noblewoman Beatrice Cenci, who murdered her abusive father.
 Part of Lord Byron's epic poem Childe Harold's Pilgrimage is set in Italy and was inspired by his Grand Tour journeys to Italy and the Near East.